Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 The Best Watercolor Supplies for Beginners

-I wrote this post because it's what I needed when I first started.
-I needed someone to say "buy this, it's good."
+I wrote this post because I needed it when I first started.
+I needed someone to say, “Buy this; it’s good.”

 I've also tried to keep budget in mind.
 When you're first starting out, you don't want to spend a ton of money on supplies that you might not use.